Table of Contents

 Ingredients:

-- 1 oz carrier oil (rosehip seed oil is ideal for its own anti-aging properties)
+- 1 oz carrier oil (rosehip seed oil - for anti-aging properties)

 - 2-3 drops Carrot Seed essential oil (for complementary collagen support)

-- 1 drop Helichrysum essential oil (optional, for enhanced regeneration)
+- 1 drop Helichrysum essential oil (for enhanced regeneration)

 Directions: Combine all ingredients in a dark glass bottle.
 Shake gently before each use.
 Apply 2-3 drops to clean, slightly damp skin morning and evening.
 Massage gently in upward motions, paying special attention to areas with fine lines, wrinkles, or loss of firmness.